nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [mkdist](https://github.com/unjs/mkdist) - Lightweight file-to-file transpiler.
 - [Template: TypeScript Module](https://github.com/lukeed/typescript-module)
 - [detective-typescript](https://github.com/dependents/detective-typescript) - Get the dependencies of a TypeScript module.
+- [ts-serve](https://github.com/ayame113/ts-serve) - Transpile TypeScript on the fly and deliver it from your server as ES Modules.